Te Rerenga Ora Iti, Waiariki, Te Reuroa, Waipapa

 Vero Centre, 48 Shortland Street

-The dark and the light come together here, with Black Stump perforated by a constellation of tiny holes and the use of layered glass to represent the stars of the southern night sky.
-The tower is black powder coated steel and is 20 meters tall by one-meter square.
+The dark and the light come together here with *Black Stump perforated by a constellation of tiny holes and the use of layered glass to represent the stars of the southern night sky.
+The tower is made of black powder coated steel and is 20 meters tall by one-meter square.

 2.